 Jill shares more: Stress often settles in this area when we are thinking too much about and/or fearing a current situation because we’re bringing the past in.
-Learning to use intuitive meditation and mantras that calm the brain smoothes out our skin, and increases our mobility, allowing energy to flow through our joints.
+Learning to use intuitive meditation and mantras that calm the brain allows energy to flow through our body.
 Flow leads to glow.

 In the below video, we share a few ways to help release and move accumulated stress and blocked energy from the jaw, neck, and face: